-- To look back mathematical tools like vector calculus for investigating the physics of electric and magnetic fields. - To understand the concepts of electrostatics, electrostatic field due to various charge distribution, electric potential, energy density. - To study Electro static boundary conditions, capacitors of various geometries, Poisson's and Laplace's equations. - To impart knowledge on the concepts of magneto statics, magnetic flux density, scalar and vector potential and their applications. - To understand Faraday's laws, time varying fields, magnetic boundary conditions and Maxwell's equations.
+- To look back mathematical tools like vector calculus for investigating the physics of electric and magnetic fields. - To understand the concepts of electrostatics, electrostatic field due to various charge distribution, electric potential, energy density. - To impart knowledge on the concepts of magneto statics, magnetic flux density, scalar and vector potential and their applications. - To understand Faraday's laws, time varying fields, magnetic boundary conditions and Maxwell's equations. - To get knowledge of electromagnetic waves and Poynting vector

-Unit - I: Review of Vector Calculus
+Unit - I: Introduction

-Vector algebra-addition, subtraction, scalar and vector multiplications, three orthogonal coordinate systems (rectangular, cylindrical and spherical), Conversion of a vector from one coordinate system to another.
-Vector calculus-vector operator-del, gradient, divergence and curl.
+Vector algebra - addition, subtraction, scalar and vector multiplications, three orthogonal coordinate systems (rectangular, cylindrical and spherical), Conversion of a vector from one coordinate system to another.
+Vector calculus - vector operator-del, gradient, divergence and curl